getwilds/wilds-docker-library/smoove/README.md

 **Note**: The latest images do not include svtools due to Python 2/3 compatibility issues. svtools is optional and mainly needed for large cohorts (>100 samples).
 It can be added separately if required.

+**Platform Support**: This image is available for **linux/amd64 only**.
+ARM64 (Apple Silicon) is not supported because several dependencies (gsort, mosdepth, duphold, and smoove itself) only provide precompiled x86_64 binaries.

 smoove simplifies structural variant discovery by automatically handling:
 - Read preprocessing and filtering
 - LUMPY execution with optimal parameters